jaredasch/FinalProject/README.md

 ## Attempted Features ##

 We tried implementing semaphores to ensure no user could edit the same page at the same time.
 Whenever the edit-page function was called, the server created a semaphore using the page name to generate a unique key. edit-page also checked if such a semaphore existed, and if it was available.
 After the user edited, the semaphore was deleted.
 We got this feature working locally on MacOS, but it did not run on Linux.
-It also was very buggy when connecting not using the test IP, and the buffers would not send at the right time.
+It also was very buggy when connecting not using the test IP, and the buffers would be delayed in sending.